-Helen Simpson, from the Mushroom Shed, interviews Chris Kent and Cathy Romeo, from Eltham North.
+Helen Simpson, from the Mushroom Shed, visits the garden of Chris Kent and Cathy Romeo, from Eltham North.

 Abundance is the first word that comes to mind as I sit with Chris and Cathy at their shaded outdoor table and we talk about their garden.
 From this vantage point, I can see their prolific vegetable garden, with fruit trees cascading with an abundance of fruit.
 I’m wondering how they use it all.
 A backdrop of treed hills as far as my eye can see completes the splendid vista.